OFA-Sys/Ditto/README.md

 ### Contributions

-We encourage contributions by uploading your own prediction results of open-source or proprietary LLMs if they are not involved by our original results.
-Please simple opening a PR with the prediction file in `data/results` and your self-report scores.
-We will verify them and then upload the repo.
-Also, we will really appreciate if you would like to contribute new data or point out labeling mistakes in the test set.
+We encourage contributions.
+Please upload your prediction results of open-source or proprietary LLMs if they are not involved in our original results.
+Please simply open a PR with the prediction file in `data/results` and your self-report scores.
+We will verify them and then update the repo.
+Also, we would appreciate it if you would like to contribute new data or point out labeling mistakes in the test set.
 Please feel free to open issues to discuss anything about data quality.

 ## How to acquire role-play capabilities with Ditto